nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a Member while all members are being shown

    1. Prerequisites: List all members using the `viewMembers` command.
 Multiple members in the list.
 A member with the name of `Alice` exists in the list.
-No member with the name `Barry` exists in the list
+No member with the name `Barry` exists in the list.

    1. Test case: `delete Alice`<br>
       Expected: Member with the name `Alice` is deleted from the list.
 Details of the deleted contact shown in the status message.